Labeled four cycles and the $K(\pi,1)$-conjecture for Artin groups: Introduction

 The $K(\pi,1)$-conjecture for reflection arrangement complements fits into the more general theme of understanding the topology of complex hyperplane arrangement complements, and is closely related to the study of the topology of discriminant complements of singularities.
 See e.g. \cite{hendriks1985hyperplane,terao1986modular,falk1995k,paris1995topology,bessis2015finite,Allcock} for some notable results on the $K(\pi,1)$ problem for other types of complements.

 Given an Artin group with presentation graph $\Gamma$, its \emph{Dynkin diagram} $\Lambda$ is obtained from $\Gamma$ by removing all open edges of $\Gamma$ labeled by $2$, and add extra edges labeled by $\infty$ between vertices of $\Gamma$ which are not adjacent.
 A Dynkin diagram is spherical or affine, if the associated Coxeter group is spherical or affine.
 See Figure~\ref{fig:sa} for a complete list of spherical Dynkin diagrams (left two columns) made of four infinite families and six exceptional cases, and affine Dynkin diagrams (right two columns) made of four infinite families and six exceptional cases.
 It is a convention that we suppress the label of all edges that are labeled by $3$ in a Dynkin diagram.
 We write $A_\Lambda$ for Artin group with Dynkin diagram $\Lambda$.
+We will refer to vertices in the presentation graphs and Dynkin diagrams as \emph{nodes}.

 \textbf{By the principle discussed above, from now on we will only consider Artin groups whose Dynkin diagram does not have any edges labeled by $\infty$ - equivalently the presentation graph is complete.} We vastly extend the known results on diagrams in Figure~\ref{fig:sa} in two different directions.
 The first is on classes of Artin groups with tree Dynkin diagrams (in light of that most diagrams in Figure~\ref{fig:1} are trees).
 This is discussed in Section~\ref{subsec:main results1}.
 The second is on some Artin groups associated with hyperbolic reflection groups, and a family of variations, which are discussed in Section~\ref{subsec:main results2}.